Marker Logo

 Topics.
 This historical marker is listed in this topic list: Man-Made Features.

 Location.
-40° 41.338′ N, 74° 2.728′ W. Marker is in Manhattan, New York, in New York County.
-It is on Liberty Island.
+This marker has been replaced by another marker nearby.
+It was located near 40° 41.338′ N, 74° 2.728′ W. Marker was in Manhattan, New York, in New York County.
+It was on Liberty Island.
+It could be reached from Communipaw Avenue.
 Marker is located on the southwest end of Liberty Island, near the ferry docks.
 Touch for map.
-Marker is in this post office area: New York NY 10004, United States of America.
+Marker was in this post office area: New York NY 10004, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Why is the Statue Green? (a few steps from this marker); Copper for the Statue of Liberty (within shouting distance of this marker); Building the Statue of Liberty (within shouting distance of this marker); Cornerstone of the Statue of Liberty Pedestal
+At least 8 other markers are within walking distance of this location: Why is the Statue Green? (a few steps from this marker); Copper for the Statue of Liberty

 Paid Advertisement